tallforasmurf/CoBro/README.md

 * Else sets normal font (no new comic)

 * Stores the text of the web page in memory.

+The refresh operation is done in a separate QThread so the user can display and read comics while others are being updated.

 Shutdown Operation
 ------------------